top of page

 Robin Coolidge

 Robin Coolidge (she/her) has been the Church Business Administrator since July 2018 but has attended Christ Church with her family since 2006.
-She has worked in Special Ed classrooms as well as in Administration for personnel agencies, Child Support Services, and retired from Sonoma State University School of Education in 2013.
-After many years in school, she proudly graduated with a BA in History at Sonoma State in 2015.
+She has worked in Special Ed classrooms as well as in Administration for personnel agencies, Child Support Services, and retired from

-the Christ Church office, providing support for our church members, and their work in the community.
+Nowadays, she can be found happily managing the Christ Church office, providing support for our church members, and their work in the community.

 Carl.jpg